-- Demonstrating comparability is a prerequisite for receiving Title I, Part A funds. - Each LEA must perform comparability calculations annually to demonstrate that all Title I schools within the LEA are, in fact, comparable and adjust if any are not comparable since Title I, Part A funds are made annually. - LEAs are required to have a written procedure for calculating comparability.
+- Demonstrating comparability is a prerequisite for receiving Title I, Part A funds. - Each LEA must perform comparability calculations annually to demonstrate that all Title I schools within the LEA are, in fact, comparable and adjust if any are not comparable since Title I, Part A funds are made annually. - LEAs are required to have a written procedure for calculating comparability (example in Procedures Guide)